stevemao/You-Dont-Know-Lodash-Underscore/README.md

 1. [_.lastIndexOf](#_lastindexof)
 1. [_.isNaN](#_isnan)

-Note: the numbers in performance means Ops/sec.
+*Note: The unit in performance field is Ops/sec.*

 ## _.each